hasanarmoushnadsoft/Mobile-Interview/README.md

-# CapWay Interview Mobile Test
+# Winners Interview Mobile Test
 Referencing the designs below, create an iOS application that mimics a minimal amount and very basic functionality of the below screens.

 ![Screens](readme-assets/screen.gif)